All Episodes

 And there are all sorts of places where you're banned from being able to go and carry.

-And if my research convinces me of anything, there are basically two groups of people who benefit the most from being able to go and have guns.
+And if my research convinces me of anything, uh, there are basically two groups of people who benefit the most from being able to go and have guns, there are women and, and elderly people, people who are relatively weaker physically.

-You know, I was chief economist for the U.S. Sentencing Commission.
+You know, I was chief economist for the US Sentencing Commission.

 I must have read over a thousand trial transcripts.